 Purpose of the Committee

 A JOHSC is an advisory group consisting of workers and employers working together to improve occupational health and safety in their workplace.
-The JOHSC has a mandate to advise, assist and make recommendations on policy and procedures, which will improve health, safety, and personal security of all workers.
+The JOHSC has a mandate to advise, assist and make recommendations on policy and procedures, which will improve the health, safety, and personal security of all workers.

 F) Committee Membership